lzztt/koa-session-minimal/README.md

 This is a native Koa 2 middleware.
 It supports existing session stores (via the `co` wrapper) for `koa-generic-session`.
 It can be used as a drop-in replacement for `koa-generic-session` in Koa 2.

 ## Runtime Requirements
-Koa 2 Koa requires node v4.0.0 or higher for (partial) ES2015 support.
+Koa 2 requires `node v4.0.0` or higher for (partial) ES2015 support.
 The middleware has been tested on node 4, 5 and 6.

 ## Installation